MaksPek03/HiveDataWarehouse/README.md

 🐝 Hive Data Warehouse for Business Analytics 📊

 This project is a demonstration of data warehousing using Apache Hive.
-Designed as a University project, it highlights techniques for creating and managing a data warehouse to support analytical queries and business insights.
+It highlights techniques for creating and managing a data warehouse to support analytical queries and business insights.

 🚀 Features